-CT scan is a type of X-raying that includes a large X-ray machine able to evaluate the urinary tract, including the kidneys, bladder, ureters, trauma related to the urinary system and male reproductive organs, to examine any tumors of urinary tract and finding internal bleeding.
+CT scan is a type of X-raying that includes a large X-ray machine able to evaluate the urinary tract, including the kidneys, bladder, ureters, trauma related to the urinary system and male reproductive organs, to examine any tumours of the urinary tract and find internal bleeding.

-MRI uses radio waves and magnets that allows imaging of any part of the body using persistent magnetic field and radio frequencies.
-CT scans are quite used than MRIs and are usually less expensive.
+MRI uses radio waves and magnets that allow imaging of any part of the body using a persistent magnetic field and radio frequencies.
+CT scans are quite used more than MRIs and are usually less expensive.
 However, due to the high magnetic field, there should not be any metal objects on the patient during the operation.

 Voiding cystourethrogram (VCUG) X-ray

-However, If vesicoureteral reflux is not treated at the early stages, it may progress and reach the kidneys and cause serious disease. kidneys and cause serious disease.
+However, If vesicoureteral reflux is not treated at the early stages, it may progress and reach the kidneys and cause serious disease. kidneys and cause serious diseases.

 Prostate-Specific Antigen (PSA) test